Networking Specialist: My CCNA Journey

 After months of labs, theory, and various tests, the time came to schedule the actual certification exam.
 I’ve never been more nervous for any exam - I knew how important this certification had become for me.
 February 18, 2020, shortly before the COVID pandemic put the world on pause.

-I could certainly have done better, but I never excel in theory as much as I do in practice.
-It was enough - it was the moment I’d been waiting for.
+I could have done better on the theory side — I never perform as well there as I do in practice.
+But it was enough, and that was the moment I’d been waiting for.